woodysee/frizzy/README.md

 `npm install` installs all vendor packages needed inside `./node_modules`.

-## Wishlist

-- [x] Green radio inputs (vertically stacked) (0.2.0)
-	- Vertically stacked
-	- Used in view offer
-- [ ] Modal
-- [ ] Datepicker
-	- No weird random positions when expanded on a mobile device
-	- When expanding datepicker on a mobile device, datepicker slides down with button big enough for a touch interface
-- [ ] Multiple image upload field
-	- Must not scale
-	- Good to have: Able to rotate images
-- [x] Separate CSS from JS to allow CSS to load on top of content and JS to load after CSS content (0.2.0)
-- [ ] Good to have: Allow selective loading of UI components to speed up load time

 ## Adding a new component

 - Create a new folder inside `./src/components`, e.g. `./src/components/someButton`.